 Brazil - Rancho Grande (Natural) - Espresso

-Rancho Grande is an awesome coffee.
-If you love Brazilian espresso, then you're going to seriously love Rancho Grande.
+Rancho Grande is an awesome example of Brazilian coffee.
 The farm produces a few different lots per year, with 2018 producing two - a natural and a pulped natural.
 This is the pulped natural version that scored 84 on the SCAA system.

 They go a little further than most, focused on more intensive processing methods to produce a much higher quality coffee.
 The quality shows in the raw green, with the coffee being very clean & consistent.

 We bought this lot for two reasons.
 Firstly we wanted a huge crowd pleasing Brazil that would stand up as a single origin espressos geared for milk.
 Secondly, we needed a strong blend component that would add big body and sweetness to our blends.
 It delivers on both counts without missing a beat.